ssbc/docs/secure-private-channels:-the-good,-the-bad,-and-the-ugly.md

 Alice now knows that she is talking to bob, and that bob knows she knows this.

-Alice boxes Andy's id to Bob, and then Andy boxes _that box_ to Betty.
+Alice boxes Andy's id to Bob, and then Andy boxes _that box_ to Betty, then sends it back, along with the cookie.
 > Bob can now unpack Andy's box (as Betty), and then finds a box from Alice inside that is addressed to Bob, containing Andy's key.
 Now Bob knows he is talking to Alice.

 Bob and Alice now know who they are talking to, (although they will continue to converse as Andy and Betty instead, sneaky!)

 From now on, they just box messages as Andy and Betty, except that Andy includes Andy's pubkey along with the box.